Hesperian Health Guides

 • People with HIV need to eat more food than a person without HIV, and have a healthy diet.
 Taking a multivitamin pill may also help.

-• People with HIV need to protect themselves from tuberculosis (TB).
-People with HIV die more from TB than any other illness.
-Someone with HIV should stay away from people with active TB, and if signs of TB develop, see a health worker right away.
-Signs of TB are coughing, night sweats, fever, or losing a lot of weight.
+• People with HIV need to protect themselves from tuberculosis (TB), which kills people with HIV more than any other illness.
+Someone with HIV should stay away from people with active TB, and if signs of TB develop (coughing, night sweats, fever, and weight loss), see a health worker right away.

 • Anyone with HIV who does not have safe water should boil or disinfect drinking water to avoid diarrhea and other problems.